-I’m 53, and as an adolescent I was given through the rock press a particular narrative of the transition from 1950s “rock and roll” to the music of the 1960s.
-It tended to involve a notion that 50s pop had become moribund and sappy, and that The Beatles, The Stones and Dylan burned that all down and made it irrelevant (I’m boiling down many books into one sentence, obviously I’m simplifying drastically).
-There is an emphasis on studio experimentation by The Beatles, and a caricature of 50s pop as being largely simplistic, with routine chord progressions and limited palette.
+I’m 53, and as an adolescent, I was given through the rock press a particular narrative of the transition from 1950s “rock and roll” to the music of the 1960s.
+It tended to involve a notion that 50s pop had become moribund and sappy, and that The Beatles, The Stones, and Dylan burned that all down and made it irrelevant.
+(I’m boiling down many books into one sentence, obviously I’m simplifying drastically.)
+There is an emphasis on studio experimentation by The Beatles, and a caricature of 50s pop as being largely simplistic, with routine chord progressions and a limited palette.

 Speaking of “The Big Hurt,” that hit gives the lie to the idea that 50s songs relied on boring progressions.
 The second chord in the song, in a sequence that is repeated, is a very striking flat two major chord (Db in the key of C).
 The whole song is kind of garish and definitely adventurous.

 Other examples of harmonic creativity in 50s songs are too many to mention, but I’ll throw in the middle section of “Every Day” by Buddy Holly, which uses a modulation and return very similar to things that happened in some early Beatles songs.

 “Cathy’s Clown” by The Everly Brothers, I would argue, has almost all the elements of some great early Beatles singles.
 The drum part is certainly as inventive and new as “Ticket to Ride” was at its time.
 The vocals use a trick identical to that in “Please Please Me,” wherein one singer stays on a note over multiple syllables while the other descends.
 The lyric presents a clever and very specific point of view about being cheated on and reminds me of “Not a Second Time” by Lennon, only better.